 I’m in a Facebook group for those who love to bullet journal (affectionately known to devotees as “BuJo”) and some of the photos people share of the journals amaze me.
 Some are flat-out works of art (but really practical, useful works-of-art!).
 Others are simple.

-The common thread of course here, is that BuJo users can tailor their notebooks to their own needs.
+The common thread, of course, is that BuJo users can tailor their notebooks to their own needs.

 Years ago, before I knew the term existed, I was using a Moleskine journal to plan and keep track of my days, in a simplified BuJo style.